dsouths/PROJECT---3/README.md

 <h2>Media Queries</h2>

-As this is a command line interface on a mock terminal there is less need for reponsive design.
+As this is a command line interface on a mock terminal there is less scope for reponsive design than my last two projects, using Javascript/CSS & HTML.
 As you can see above the mock terminal/heroku webpage displays well on different devices.
 I tested this on my own devices, PC, macbook & phone.

 <h2>Bugs</h2>